Diphlebia

 Diphlebia is a genus of damselflies in the family Lestoideidae.

 They are commonly known as rockmasters.
-These damselflies are very large and thick.

 The species in this genus are found in Eastern Australia, except for one species that can be found in New Guinea.
 The males are vividly patterned.
 They are blue or bluish green and black in colour.
-Their blue colour also gives them the name azure damselflies.
+Their blue colour also gives them the name azure damselflies.These damselflies are very large and thick.

 They rest with their wings spread out.
 Their wings are usually blackish brown or have white markings.
 These damselflies have several present antenodal crossveins.
 The two basal crossveins extend across costal and subcostal spaces.

 Diphlebia larvae are wide and flat.
 They have long saccoid gills enabling them to breathe underwater.
 The inner tooth of their labial palps is elongated.
 The specific characters of the larvae are mid-ventral, distal width, basal width, and length of median lobe.

+Taxonomy

+The genus was originally named Dineura by Selys in 1859, but this name was preoccupied by Dineura Dahlbom, 1835 (Hymenoptera).
+Selys therefore introduced the replacement name Diphlebia in 1869.
+The type species is Amphipteryx lestoides Selys, 1853, designated by monotypy.